-Your character’s Essence quality level represents the “Density” of your Essence—the higher the Density of your Essence, the more Essence there is to manipulate.
-What this means is that as your character grows more and more skilled with controlling their Essence, their Essence will grow within them, allowing them to do more things with it.
+Your character’s Essence quality’s level represents the “Density” of their essence—the higher the Density of their essence, the more there is to manipulate.
+What this means is that as your character grows more and more skilled with controlling their essence, their essence will grow within them, allowing them to do more things with it.
 Using the terms of other RPG systems, this might be understood as your character’s magic level.

-Using your Essence quality, you will be able to find what skills a person with the same type of Aura at that level of Essence Density is capable of learning/using and choose what your character is able to do.
-Each level of Density affords your character a certain number of skills they can use their Essence for.
+Using the Essence quality, you will be able to find what skills a person with the same type of Aura at that level of essence Density is capable of learning/using and choose what your character is able to do.
+Each level of Density affords your character a certain number of skills they can use their essence for.

 |Density||Basic Skills||Honed Skills||Master Skills|